-Asset Number 18, The Eldwick Church, Otley Road, Eldwick Location: Ordnance Survey SE 125 405
+Asset Number 16, The Eldwick Church, Otley Road, Eldwick

 1. WHAT IS IT?
 Is it one of the following?
-Tick a building or group of buildings ✓ a monument or site (an area of archaeological remains or a structure other than a building) a place (e.g. a street, park, garden or natural space) a landscape (an area defined by visual features or character, e.g. a city centre, village, suburb or field system)
+Tick a building or group of buildings Υ a monument or site (an area of archaeological remains or a structure other than a building) a place (e.g. a street, park, garden or natural space) a landscape (an area defined by visual features or character, e.g. a city centre, village, suburb or field system)

 2. WHY IS IT INTERESTING?
 Is it interesting in any of the following ways?
-Tick / Rank Historic interest - a well-documented association with a person, event, episode of \checkmark history, or local industry Archaeological interest - firm evidence of potential to reveal more about the human past through further study Architectural interest - an example of an architectural style, a building of particular use, a technique of building, or use of materials Artistic interest - It includes artistic endeavour to communicate meaning or use of design (including landscape design) to enhance appearance What is it about the asset that provides this interest?
-The Eldwick Church is the result of a partnership between St Lawrence's Church of Engl and church and Eldwick Methodist Church.
-It is based at the former St Lawrence's church ar nd is an attractive composition dating from 1893.
+Tick / Rank Historic interest - a well-documented association with a person, event, episode of Υ history, or local industry Archaeological interest - firm evidence of potential to reveal more about the human past through further study Architectural interest - an example of an architectural style, a building of particular use, a technique of building, or use of materials Artistic interest - It includes artistic endeavour to communicate meaning or use of design (including landscape design) to enhance appearance

+The Eldwick Church is the result of a partnership between St Lawrence's Church of England church and Eldwick Methodist Church.
+It is based at the former St Lawrence's church and is an attractive composition dating from 1893.

 3. WHY IS IT LOCALLY VALUED?
-Is the interest of the asset valued locally for any of Tick /

-the following reasons?
-Rank

-Association: It connects us to people and events that shaped the identity or character

-of the area

-Illustration: It illustrates an aspect of the area's past that makes an important ✓

-contribution to its identity or character

-Evidence: It is an important resource for understanding and learning about the area's

-history

-Aesthetics: It makes an important contribution to the positive look of the area either

-by design or fortuitously

-Communal: It is important to the identity, cohesion, spiritual life or memory of all or

-part of the community

-How is the asset locally valued as heritage?

-It displays subtle arts & crafts styling and is constructed in good quality stone with a

-Westmorland slate roof.
+Is the interest of the asset valued locally for any of Tick / the following reasons?
+Rank Association : It connects us to people and events that shaped the identity or character of the area Illustration: It illustrates an aspect of the area's past that makes an important Υ contribution to its identity or character Evidence: It is an important resource for understanding and learning about the area's history Aesthetics: It makes an important contribution to the positive look of the area either by design or fortuitously Communal: It is important to the identity, cohesion, spiritual life or memory of all or Υ part of the community